CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Induction Proofs.md

 > - Inductive Hypothesis: Select an arbitrary constant $k \in N$.
 Assume $P(k)$ is true.
 > - Inductive Step: I must show $P(k + 1)$.
 > - Prove $P(k + 1)$, based on the assumption that $P(k)$ is true.

+Note: Make $k$ equal to what the base case was set to, and make the base case the lowest value in the domain.

 ### Strong Induction